pyeventsourcing/eventsourcing-eventstoredb/README.md

 ```

 Run the projection with the `ProjectionRunner` class from the `eventsourcing` library,
-by calling it with an application class, a projection class, a concrete tracking
+by calling it with an application class, a projection class, and a concrete tracking
 recorder class.

 ```python